 - nervous system problems

-If sweaty hands don’t merit a trip to your doctor, several tricks and home remedies can significantly reduce perspiration.
+If sweaty hands don’t merit a trip to your doctor or nurse practitioner, several tricks and home remedies can significantly reduce perspiration.

 If these don’t work, talk to your doctor about a prescription antiperspirant.